 Sworn Statements: Certain CEOs and CFOs are required to file statements asserting that their company's financial disclosures are accurate.
 These statements are posted on the SEC Web site.
 They are also available on LIVEDGAR.

 Telephone Interpretations: "Telephone Interpretations" are the answers that SEC employees give over the telephone to people who call in with questions.
 The SEC has compiled selected TIs into a Manual of Publicly Available Telephone Interpretations.
-The Manual is posted free, along with older supplements, on the SEC's Manual of Telephone Interpretations page, with more recent updates available if you scroll down on the Compliance and Disclosure Interpretations page.
-The Manual is also published as Appendix G of Bloomenthal's Securities and Federal Corporate Law and is searchable in the electronic edition of that treatise on Westlaw (SECFEDCORP).
+The Manual is posted free, along with older supplements, on the SEC's Manual of Publicly Available Telephone Interpretations page, with more recent updates available if you scroll down on the Compliance and Disclosure Interpretations (C&DI) page.
 The manual is also available on Lexis (FEDSEC;TELINT) and GSI Online and and, by subscription, through CCH's Intelliconnect platform.